CodeRTX/youtube-video-summarizer_MindStudio/README.md

 ## Demonstration Screenshots

-Below are screenshots showcasing the working of the YouTube Video Summarizer: <br>
+Below are screenshots showcasing the working of the YouTube Video Summarizer: <br><br>

 ![Summarizer in Action](images/working1.JPG)
 *The summarizer processes a YouTube video and begins generating a summary.*